videosdk-live/videosdk-rtc-react-sdk-example/README.md

 **7. Waiting Screen**

-`WaitingToJoin.js` - It contain lottie animation with messages. untill you receive `isMeetingJoined` true from `meeting` that you intialize using `useMeeting()` from `@videosdk.live/react-sdk`. this screen will display.
+`WaitingToJoin.js` - It contains the lottie animation with messages.
+Untill you receive `isMeetingJoined` true from `meeting` that you intialize using `useMeeting()` from `@videosdk.live/react-sdk`, this screen will be displayed.

 **8. Leave Screen**

-`LeaveScreen.js` - This file contain the leave screen.
+`LeaveScreen.js` - This file contains the leave screen.

 ## Examples